jtyard/QP.jl/julia/README.md

 pkg> add OhMyREPL, PkgTemplates, Revise, Term, Pkg
 ```

-My [`startup.jl`](startup.jl) is set up to automatically load an enviroment if julia is started from a directory containing a `Project.toml` and `Manifest.toml`.
+My [`startup.jl`](startup.jl) is set up to automatically load an enviroment if julia is started from a directory containing a `Project.toml` or `Manifest.toml`.
 It also loads some helpful things for navigating types.
 It goes in `.julia/config/startup.jl`.

-To get a local copy of the code to a project do e.g.
+To get a local copy of the code to a project you can do e.g.

 ```
 pkg> dev Oscar
 ```

 and this will put it in `.julia/dev/Oscar/`.
-You can update the package by running `git pull` from inside `.julia/dev/Oscar/` and you can also navigate that code e.g. by adding `.julia/dev` to your vscode workspace.
+You can update the package by running `git pull` from inside `.julia/dev/Oscar/` and you can also navigate that code by adding `.julia/dev` to your vscode workspace.